phonedotcom/API-SDK-ruby/docs/TrunksApi.md

 # **replace_account_trunk**
 > TrunkFull replace_account_trunk(account_id, trunk_iddata)

-Replace parameters in a trunk
+Replace parameters in a trunk.

-For more on the input fields, see Account Trunks.
+Replace parameters in a trunk.
+See Account Trunks for more info on the properties.

 ### Example
 ```ruby